martukas/superpack/README.md

 ## Implementation

-I am using mostly [textual](https://github.com/textualize/textual/) for the TUI, and a bit of [rich](https://github.com/Textualize/rich) for some debug output.
+I am mainly using [textual](https://github.com/textualize/textual/) for the UI, and a bit of [rich](https://github.com/Textualize/rich) for debug output.

 ## Roadmap